 What’s Safer?
 US Banks or Offshore Banks?

 Another benefit that comes from having an offshore bank account is that in many jurisdictions the banks are very stable.
 Now I know what you may be thinking now: “How is that possible?”
 The plain truth of the matter is that between 2008 and 2012, there were 465 US banks that failed.
-Moreover, the most recent annual in-depth analysis by Global Finance found that of the world’s top 50 safest banks there were only three (3) US banks that made the list.
+Moreover, the most recent annual in-depth analysis by Global Finance found this.
+Of the world’s top 50 safest banks only three (3) US banks made the list.
 There was not even one US bank in the top 30 safest banks.
 Not one.
-According to this list of the 50 safest banks in the world published by Global Finance, the top 10 safest banks were all located in Europe.
+According to this list, the top 10 safest banks in the world were all located in Europe.

-Now this is not to say that the US banking industry is on the verge of imploding and that an economic meltdown is coming right around the corner.
-These statistics simply show that there are other countries offshore that provide more stability in their banking systems than does the US.
+Now this is not to say that the US banking industry is on the verge of imploding.
+That is, an economic meltdown is not necessarily right around the corner.
+These statistics simply show that there are countries offshore that provide more banking stability than does the US.
 This is often through banking regulations that require stronger balance sheets.
 Plus many of these institutions offer better returns to account holders and provide for a wider array of investments.
 This level of stability allows the account holders to diversify their assets.
 It also gives them the opportunity to better protect those assets and guard their financial privacy.

-Finally, most people have the idea that getting an offshore bank account is a long, arduous, and complicated process; one that is only reserved for people who can afford to pay high priced lawyers and fees to set up offshore accounts.
-This may have been true decades ago when setting up offshore bank accounts were horrendously difficult and expensive due to the need to travel to the bank.
-But with the birth of the digital age and the use of computers connected to the internet, obtaining and monitoring a offshore bank accounts are almost as easy as operating domestic bank accounts.
+Finally, most people have the idea that getting an offshore bank account is a long, arduous, and complicated process.
+They think it is only reserved for the few; for those who can afford to pay high priced lawyers and fees to set up offshore accounts.
+This may have been true decades ago when setting up offshore bank accounts were horrendously difficult.
+Additionally, they were expensive due to the need to travel to the bank.
+But then came the birth of the digital age and the use of computers connected to the internet.
+So, today, obtaining and monitoring offshore bank accounts are almost as easy as operating domestic bank accounts.